 Top Five Best New Mexico Lakes for Pontoon Boating

 Do you live in New Mexico, or have always dreamed of visiting?
 The American Southwest is full of many natural majesties, but the boating there is like something in a vivid dream.
 The world feels bigger and time seems to slow down when you are on your Bennington pontoon on one of the sublime lakes of New Mexico.
 There is so much rich culture and history to explore, art, food, and wildlife.
 But the view from the deck of your Bennington boat is the most breathtaking experience you can have.
-These are our five favorite lakes in New Mexico where you can enjoy your Bennington pontoon boat.
-It is truly a land of enchantment.
+These are our five favorite lakes in New Mexico where you can enjoy your Bennington luxury pontoon boat.

 Nothing beats Elephant Butte Lake in terms of sheer size and beauty.
 It is the largest lake in New Mexico, about 40 miles long.
 If you are a fisherman, hire a personal guide for the best experience; you can hope to catch some amazing stripers.
 It is located inside the largest of New Mexico’s state parks, on the Rio Grande near the southern border.
 You will feel taken out of your everyday life and deposited in a magical place.
 It offers places to camp, both rustic and glamorous, and opportunities to enjoy all sorts of water sports.
 And if you are the sort of pontoon boater who prefers to do nothing at all, the spectacular scenery will provide a place for your worries to jump off and drift away into oblivion.